BurntSushi/erd/README.md

 Usage information is available with `erd --help`.

+### Building statically linked executable

+In case one wishes to have a statically linked `erd` as a result, this is possible to have by executing `build-static_by-nix.sh`: which requires the [nix](https://nixos.org/nix/) package manager to be installed on the building machine.
+NixOS itself is not a requirement.

 ### Quick example

 Before describing the ER file, let's try making an ER diagram from a small